dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Commands.md

+*Some of these commands will be in relation to tools that are described in the Tools section - rationalisation will be required here*

 Windows
 - wsl (Windows Subsystem for Linux)

 Bash
 - Reference: https://github.com/RehanSaeed/Bash-Cheat-Sheet
+- pwd
+	- presents the working directory
 - redis-cli
 	- Connecting to a Redis server in bash
 	- keys *